- Who does Learning Support Services for Students with Disabilities (LSS) serve?

 How are services for students with disabilities in college different from services provided in high school?

 It is the responsibility of the college student to seek out the office that provides accommodations for students with disabilities, unlike in high school where the school seeks out and identifies students with disabilities.
-The student must provide documentation about their disability.
-The school will not evaluate the student's disability.
+The College student must provide documentation about their disability.
+The University will not evaluate the student's disability.

 Often in high school the school maintains contact with the student's parents/guardians to arrange accommodations and track the student's progress, but in college the offices are not allowed to disclose information to outside sources, including the student's guardians, without the student's consent.
 Therefore, it is vital that the student has the ability to communicate what accommodations they need and discuss what does or does not work.